-Camrosa Water District boundaries overlap with four jurisdictions: the City of Camarillo, unincorporated areas of Ventura County, the City of Thousand Oaks, and CSUCI Of the approximately 31 square miles within the Camrosa Water District's boundaries, about seven square miles lie within the City of Camarillo city limits, approximately 1.5 square miles lie within the boundaries of the City of Thousand Oaks, and approximately 22 square miles lie within the unincorporated area of Ventura County.
+Camrosa Water District boundaries overlap with four jurisdictions: the City of Camarillo, unincorporated areas of Ventura County, the City of Thousand Oaks, and CSUCI.
+Of the approximately 31 square miles encompassed by the Camrosa Water District's boundaries, about 7 square miles are within the City of Camarillo, 22 square miles lie in unincorporated Ventura County, and 1.5 square miles are attached to the City of Thousand Oaks.
 Each of these municipalities has a general plan with housing element classifications.